Frequently asked questions

 How do I access the Internet or make phone calls while I'm at your hostel?

 We have a guest phone at the front desk, but it cannot make international calls.
-We also have two guest computers in one of our common areas that are free to use.
+We also have a guest computer in one of our common areas that are free to use.

 Do you have laundry facilities?